 1. Hollow Ice (Bullet): The Versatile Standard

-- Modular range according to your output (24kg, 45kg, … 100kg)
+- Scalable range according to your throughput (24kg, 45kg, … 100kg)

 - Available with AIR or WATER cooling